On Wednesday’s show, Ed gives commentary on numerous Democratic Senators calling on Sen. Al Franken to resign amid sexual harassment allegations.

-On Tuesday’s show, Ed gives commentary and takes calls on the news of the day.
+On Thursday’s show, Ed gives commentary and takes calls on the political news of the day.

 Netflix, Google, Facebook and even small businesses may be impacted by the Federal Communications Commission’s decision to nix its net neutrality rules.
 RT America’s Ed Schultz is joined by Katie Anderson, the net neutrality campaign director at Open Media, to discuss further.

 Thousands of Palestinians are protesting in Jerusalem in the wake of President Donald Trump’s decision to move the US embassy to Jerusalem.
 Experts say Trump is provoking major bloodshed in the region and across the Middle East.
 Former CIA agent Jack Rice joins RT America’s Ed Schultz for more.